CorrieVS/PicoGK/Docker/README.md

 - [Docker Engine with docker compose](https://docs.docker.com/engine/install/ubuntu/)
 - [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html), for NVIDIA graphics computers

-## Use with git

-When using this container, its recommended to run git commands from the host, not within the container.
-Since the PicoGK repos and projects you add can live in a volume shared with the host, in theory you could use git inside the container, yet the preferred method remains to do git repo management from the host.
-Use the container only to build and run code.

 ## Setup Directory Structure and Load the Bash Utilities

 To begin, create a top level directory called `picogk` to contain this repo, and optionally the [PicoGKRuntime](https://github.com/leap71/PicoGKRuntime) repo if you want to compile it from source.
 The runtime library is precompiled and available within this repo in `Runtime/linux_x64/`.
 If you do prefer to compile the runtime yourself, follow the instuctions in [Compile Runtime in Docker](CompileRuntimeInDocker.md).